fisodd/www-fisodd-com/content/demo/tufte.rst

 Organize your document
 like any other reStructuredText document.
-The B-side CSS is based on the HTML generated by the default Docutils processing of reStructredText markup.
+The B-side CSS is based on the HTML generated by the default Docutils processing of reStructuredText markup.

 For approximating this Tufte look, use the top-level heading for the document title,